Best Topical Finasteride

 So, we can see that topical finasteride offers some big safety benefits compared to oral finasteride, but does that make it safe enough for you?
 Well, even with the threat of sexual and depressive side effects removed from the equation, new potential side effects can crop up, though most of them are different forms of scalp irritation.

-Topical finasteride is always sold in a compounded mixture that also includes minoxidil.
+At the moment, commercially available topical finasteride is always sold in a compounded mixture that also includes minoxidil.
 So, any topical side effects associated with minoxidil — burning, itching, scaling — are risks with topical finasteride treatment, as well.

 What treatments can you combine with topical finasteride?